Milton Mills, New Hampshire

-Milton Mills is a small village and census-designated place in the town of Milton, Strafford County, New Hampshire, United States.
+Milton Mills is a small village and census-designated place in the town of Milton, New Hampshire, United States.
 It had a population of 313 at the 2020 census.
 Milton Mills has a separate ZIP code (03852) from the rest of the town of Milton.

 Geography

 The village is located in the northern part of the town of Milton, adjacent to the Salmon Falls River, which forms the border between New Hampshire and Maine.
 Applebee Road leads southwest to New Hampshire Route 125 and the center of Milton, Willey Road leads northwest to Wakefield, Milton Mills Road leads east to Maine State Route 109 in Acton, Maine, and Foxes Ridge Road leads southeast to Lebanon, Maine, and U.S. Route 202.

 According to the U.S. Census Bureau, the Milton Mills CDP has a total area of 2.2 sqkm, of which 0.02 sqkm, or 0.76%, are water.
 Via the Salmon Falls River, the community is part of the Piscataqua River watershed.